oplS17projects/DHill-and-JGoguen/JAMES_GOGUEN.md

 #4 Let, Set, and Lists: Personal Pair "mapping"

-Although a littel redundant with procedural abstraction, the program particularly needing a certain degree of correctness in correlating average temperatuer and light-intensity vlaues to their associated database tables and row indexes.
+Although a little redundant with procedural abstraction, part of the program in particular need for a certain degree of correctness was correlating average temperature and light-intensity values to their associated database tables and row indexes.
 It is a simple enough function but is a solid little hunk of code to be rewritten if necessary.

 Here is the code which takes a sum of temperture and light-intensities, along with the number of readings, and